hurricanehrndz/docker-containers/subsonic/README.md

 ### [Docker Hub](https://hub.docker.com/r/hurricane/subsonic/):
 It is recommended you install directly from the [Docker Hub](https://hub.docker.com/r/hurricane/subsonic/).
-Before starting the install procedure please verify the following prerequisites are fulfilled:
+Before starting the install procedure please verify that any and all prerequisites are fulfilled:

+The following command copies over a wrapper scrip that will create a container named `subsonic` when executed.
+The wrapper script will ensure that the container gets setup with the appropriate environment variables and volumes each time it is executed.
+It does so by prompting and saving certain setting to answer file that it will look up each time it is called.

 Start the installation by issuing the following command from within a terminal:
 ```